knrt10/kubernetes-basicLearning/readme.md

 #### Building docker image

-Now make sure your **docker server is up and running**.
+Make sure your **docker server is up and running**.
 Now we will create a docker image in our local machine.
 Open your terminal in current project's folder and run

 `docker build -t kubia .`